-Yes, Louisiana College accepts TOPS.
+Yes, Louisiana Christian University accepts TOPS.
 The student must be an LA resident and file FAFSA by July 1.
 Must have completed core academic units, as established by the state of LA, with a 2.5+ GPA. *We anticipate the State of Louisiana will confirm final allocations by mid-June.

 A $25 application fee is required to complete the online application.
 You will be redirected to the payment portal where you will be required to use a debit or credit card to complete payment of the application fee.